nm-cb-development/ansible-junos-bootstrap/readme.md

 This Repository is primarily meant as a testdrive for Ansible together with a couple of virtual Juniper machines

+!!
+ATTENTION WORK IN PROGRESS / ANSIBLE PROVISIONING NOT WORKIN YET !!

 ## Getting Started

 These instructions will prepare the basic setup with an example lab for a small Junos network staged with some basic config by an Ansible host.